sydney-baratta/microCT/README.md

 1. **Converting BMP images to PNG** - Converts BMP images to PNG format if not already done.
 2. **Batch Processing of Images** - Crops circular regions of interest from images in batches.
 3. **Handling Interrupted Runs (OPTIONAL)** - Checks if cropped versions of images already exist in case of an interruption during batch processing.
-4. **Computing Specific Surface Area (SSA)** - For each image, the notebook calculates and stores the SSA in both X and Z directions using autocorrelation functions.
+4. **Correlation Lengths & Computing Specific Surface Area (SSA)** - For each image, the notebook calculates and stores the SSA in both X and Z directions using autocorrelation functions.

 ## Dependencies